 Instructions

-- Sauté onions and garlic: Heat 2 tablespoons of olive oil in a large,oven-safe skillet over medium heat.
-Add the chopped onion and garlic, stirring frequently until translucent and fragrant-about 3-4 minutes.
+- Sauté onions and garlic: Heat 2 tablespoons of olive oil in a large, oven-safe skillet over medium heat.
+Add onion and garlic, stirring until translucent and fragrant, about 3–4 minutes.

-- Cook potatoes until golden: Add the drained potatoes to the skillet, gently tossing to coat with oil and onion mixture.
-Sauté for 6-7 minutes until golden brown on the edges, stirring occasionally to prevent sticking.
+- Cook potatoes until golden: Add drained potatoes to the skillet.
+Toss to coat, then sauté 6–7 minutes until golden on the edges.
+Stir occasionally to prevent sticking.

-- Mix eggs and herbs: In a medium bowl, whisk together the eggs, milk, chopped parsley, chives, dill, salt, and pepper.
-The fresh herbs will infuse the eggs with vibrant color and aromas,enhancing the frittata’s brightness.
+- Mix eggs and herbs: In a bowl, whisk eggs, milk, parsley, chives, dill, salt, and pepper.
+Taste once and adjust seasoning—herbs taste stronger when they’re evenly distributed.

-- Combine and cook: Pour the egg and herb mixture evenly over the potatoes in the skillet, gently shaking the pan to distribute ingredients.
-Sprinkle the grated cheese evenly if using.
-Reduce heat to low and cook without stirring for 8-10 minutes, allowing the edges to set while the center remains slightly soft.
+- Combine and cook: Pour egg mixture over potatoes.
+Gently shake the pan to level the top.
+Cook on low without stirring for 8–10 minutes, until edges set and the center still jiggles slightly.

 Tips for Success

-- Even cooking: Use an oven-safe non-stick skillet or cast iron pan to ensure an easy slide and even heat distribution.
+- Even cooking: Use an oven-safe non-stick skillet or well-seasoned cast iron.
+A steady heat surface helps eggs set evenly.

 Nutrition Details